stommen/tif285/BayesianStatistics/BayesianParameterEstimation/BayesianParameterEstimation.md

 We'll assume that we perform a series of $N$ measurements with our telescope, where the i:th measurement reports an observed photon flux $F_i$ and is accompanied by an error model given by $e_i$[^errors].
 The question is, given this set of measurements $D = \{F_i\}_{i=0}^{N-1}$, and the statistical model $F_i = F_\mathrm{true} + e_i$, what is our best estimate of the true flux $F_\mathrm{true}$?

-[^errors]: We'll make the reasonable assumption that errors are Gaussian.
-In a Frequentist perspective, $e_i$ is the standard deviation of the results of a single measurement event in the limit of repetitions of *that event*.
-In the Bayesian perspective, $e_i$ is the standard deviation of the (Gaussian) probability distribution describing our knowledge of that particular measurement given its observed value.
+[^errors]: We'll make the reasonable assumption that errors are Gaussian such that $e_i \sim \mathcal{N}( 0,\sigma_i^2)$.
+In a Frequentist perspective, $\sigma_i$ is the standard deviation of the results of a single measurement event in the limit of repetitions of *that event*.
+In the Bayesian perspective, $\sigma_i$ is the standard deviation of the (Gaussian) probability distribution describing our knowledge of that particular measurement given its observed value.

 Because the measurements are number counts, a Poisson distribution is a good approximation to the measurement process: